Does Social Anxiety Cause Substance Abuse?

 The following experiences may also influence social anxiety phobia:

 A wide range of activities can cause anxiety.
-While any social circumstance has the potential to be perceived as a social anxiety cause, common situations serve as causes for certain people's social anxiety diagnosis more than others.
-They can include:
+While any social circumstance has the potential to be perceived as a social anxiety cause, common situations serve as causes for certain people’s social anxiety diagnosis more than others.

 What Is the Relationship Between Social Anxiety and Substance Abuse?

-Substance abuse is referred to as the use of psychoactive substances in a harmful or hazardous manner for mood-altering purposes.
-13
+Substance abuse is referred to as the use of psychoactive substances in a harmful or hazardous manner for mood-altering purposes.13

-According to the Center for Behavioral Health Statistics and Quality's national survey on drug use and health, people who experience social anxiety symptoms are especially susceptible to substance misuse due to their propensity for heightened anxiety symptoms in social contexts, as well as the normative character of substance abuse.
-The research further established substance use as a coping method to avoid negative social evaluation and a major reason for social anxiety.
-14
+According to the Center for Behavioral Health Statistics and Quality’s national survey on drug use and health, people who experience social anxiety symptoms are especially susceptible to substance misuse due to their propensity for heightened anxiety symptoms in social contexts, as well as the normative character of substance abuse.

 How Can It Affect Your Life?

 There are several reasons for social anxiety and naturally, the resulting effects of social anxiety can be impairment of social functions.
 People with social anxiety and depression typically have a smaller circle of friends and experience difficulty interacting with others.
-The side effects of social anxiety caused by fear of social situations can end up interfering with interpersonal relationships.
-15

 Several side effects of social anxiety include: